 Highwood Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has been injured or died prematurely while residing at Aperion Care Highwood, call the Rosenfeld Injury Lawyers law firm now.
+If your spouse, parent or grandparent has been injured or died prematurely while residing at Aperion Care Highwood, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our Illinois nursing home attorneys can fight for your loved one’s rights and take immediate legal action to stop the neglect now.

 Contact our Lake County elder abuse law firm today at (888) 424-5757 to schedule a no-obligation free initial case consultation.
 All information you share with our law offices remains confidential.
 We accept every nursing home abuse and neglect case to contingency fee arrangements to avoid the need for an upfront retainer or payment.